 The Statute Of Limitations For Filing A Wrongful Death Lawsuit In Delaware

 Losing a loved one without warning can be heartbreaking.
 Losing someone in a tragic incident caused by another person or entity's negligence can be even more painful.
-Unfortunately, this happens all too often—both in Delaware and across the nation.
+Unfortunately, this happens all too often—both in Delaware and nationwide.
 When it does, the victim's family may have grounds for a wrongful death lawsuit.

-Delaware's statute of limitations law determines how long eligible family members have to file a wrongful death lawsuit.
+Delaware's statute of limitations law determines how long eligible family members must file a wrongful death lawsuit.
 Read on to learn more about wrongful death cases and this can't-miss filing deadline.